 In 2017, SourceMedia faced a common dilemma in today’s digital-first world: being held back by an ineffective network of legacy content management systems.
 Up to that point, SourceMedia had used 17 content management systems to operate its 25 sites.

 The Outcome: Since relaunching on Brightspot, SourceMedia can manage all sites through one CMS; customize the admin experience, making it easier to manage millions of assets; streamline mobile integration; and organize conference microsites.
 Empowered by Brightspot, SourceMedia continues to meet its engagement and revenue goals and has garnered six awards for innovation and leadership in the B2B media industry.

 Brightspot improved the quality of life for our editorial team, who can now manage sites, collaborate and publish experiences faster and more seamlessly than ever to meet the demands of our audience.
 It also empowered our development team, giving them total control over the look and feel of our platform.”

 After leveraging several CMS platforms to manage its digital properties, Televisa decided to replatform its sites onto one multisite, headless CMS.
 The ideal solution would streamline all back-end functions, enabling Televisa to focus development on the front-end design.
 They also required a CMS with robust localization and translation capabilities built in.

-The Outcome: Over the course of five months, Televisa worked with Perfect Sense to migrate its content to Brightspot and replatform nine sites.
+The Outcome: Over the course of five months, Televisa worked with Brightspot to migrate its content to Brightspot and replatform nine sites.
 With Brightspot as its back-end solution, Televisa now has the ability to manage all digital properties from one CMS, improving the publishing experience for its multilingual editorial team.

 Brightspot is the piece of software sitting between every system we have.
 It is the digital brain of Univision.